allbyai/ToRoLaMa/README.md

 Everything conserved by a dynamical system is also conserved by its associated torus actions.
 ```

-Founded in 2021 in Hanoi, Taureau AI's goal is to advance AI technology, particularly in the areas of AI product engineering and software development.
-Taureau AI, with its mission to develop AI and software engineering within the Torus ecosystem.
+Taureau AI, set up in 2021 in Hanoi, is dedicated to pushing the frontiers of AI technology, focusing specifically on AI product engineering and software development.
+The company aims to contribute to the advancement of AI and software engineering within the Torus ecosystem.

-Our mission is to develop augmented intelligence solutions at enhancing global well-being.
+Our objective is to create augmented intelligence solutions that contribute to the betterment of global well-being.

 Toro-LLaMA, debuting with a focus on the Vietnamese language, is the initial step towards a versatile, multilingual platform.
 Designed for ease of deployment and functionality, and maintaining an open license, this model is intended to foster community engagement in addressing global challenges and promoting AI advancement.